One of Us (Ava Max song)

-"One of Us" is a song by American singer Ava Max, released on January 12, 2023 through Atlantic Records as the fifth single from her second studio album, Diamonds & Dancefloors (2023). a visualiser for the song was released on January 27, 2023.
+"One of Us" is a song by American singer-songwriter Ava Max, released on January 12, 2023, through Atlantic Records as the fifth single from her second studio album, Diamonds & Dancefloors (2023).
+A visualiser for the song was released on January 27, 2023.
+The song was also sent to Italian contemporary hit radio on April 14, 2023.
+The song received positive reviews from critics, with many critics praising the ballad influences, Max's vocal performance, production and lyricism.

 Background

 On January 10, 2023, Max announced "One of Us" through her social media, where she uploaded a snippet of a music video for the song and revealed its release date.
 The song was subsequently released two days later.
 It was written by Max, Caroline Ailin, Leland, Burns, and Cirkut, and produced by the two latter.
-The official visualizer music video was released on January 27, 2023, with the rest of the album.
+The official visualizer was released on January 27, 2023, with the rest of the album.